 See the butterscotch tones in this stone fireplace above?
 You can see that the colour of the walls here relate to it.

 And in the outdoor dining pavilion they chose caramel leather for the dining chairs because they relate beautifully to the stone.

 Here’s a simple cream stone.
-Keep in mind, if you are into the cooler trend and going away from the brown trend, this might be too creamy.
+Keep in mind, if you are into the cooler trend and trying to go away from the earth/brown trend, this might be too creamy.
 But at least it’s way less bossy than all the other murky, dark, pinky, orange stacked stone you will discard as you make your decision on which one is the best for you.